-The human chorionic gonadotropin (hCG) test is usually used to confirm or monitor a pregnancy.
+The human chorionic gonadotrophin (hCG) test is usually used to confirm or monitor a pregnancy.
 It is also known as the pregnancy test.
 It can be a blood or urine test.

 What is being tested?

 This test measures the amount of hCG in your urine or blood.
 This hormone is usually present only when a woman is pregnant.
 It starts getting produced by the placenta after the fertilised egg implants in the womb.

 Occasionally, women can also get abdominal tumours that produce hCG.

 The blood hCG test may detect pregnancy earlier – from about 1 week after conception.

 Your doctor might use the blood hCG test to check if you are pregnant, to confirm a positive urine hCG test or to monitor your pregnancy.
 The blood test is more sensitive than the urine test and the results can assist your doctor to determine when your baby will be born and discover whether the pregnancy is developing normally or not.

 Blood hCG tests are also used to detect or monitor the tumours that produce hCG.
 If the hCG level goes up, this suggest the tumour is getting bigger.
 If it goes down, it suggest the tumour is getting smaller.

 No special preparation is required.

 Normally, hCG levels rise quickly in early pregnancy.
 But if something is wrong with the pregnancy, your hCG levels may be higher or lower than expected.